singhkpratham/geocompr/04-spatial-operations.md

 ```

 The output is a matrix in which each row represents a feature in the target object and each column represents a feature in the selecting object.
-In this case only the first two features in `p` intersect with `a` and there is only one feature in `a` so the result has only one column.
+In this case, only the first two features in `p` intersect with `a` and there is only one feature in `a` so the result has only one column.
 The result can be used for subsetting as we saw in Section \@ref(spatial-subsetting).

 Note that `st_intersects()` returns `TRUE` for the second feature in the object `p` even though it just touches the polygon `a`: *intersects* is a 'catch-all' topological operation which identifies many types of spatial relation.